State Park Briefs

 Indian River Life-Saving Station hosts stargazing programs

-The staff of the Indian River Life-Saving Station holds beginners’ stargazing programs to help people learn about the constellations, how to read a star map and hear ancient legends inspired by the night sky.
+The staff of the Indian River Life-Saving Station holds beginners’ stargazing programs to help people learn about the constellations and how to read a star map, and hear ancient legends inspired by the night sky.

 As unpredictable weather has made scheduling difficult, staff will be monitoring weather forecasts to pinpoint optimal dates.
 Alerts will be sent out two days in advance to participants.
 Send an email to IRLSS@state.de.us to get on the stargazing newsletter and alert list.